Piriaco/rebuildwebex/README.md

 ## Binaries

-There are two binaries in the *build* folder: a Linux binary and a Windows binary.
+There are three binaries in the *build* folder: a Linux binary, a MacOS binary and a Windows binary.

-Both binaries have been compiled for x64 architecture.
+All the binaries have been compiled for x64 architecture.

 - The Linux binary has been compiled against a Debian 9 x64 target, and it contains all the libraries and the Mono runtime necessary to execute it.
 You do not need to install anything, just execute it from CLI.

+- The MacOS binary has been compiled against a OSX 10.7 x64 target, and it contains all the libraries and the Mono runtime necessary to execute it.
+You do not need to install anything, just execute it from CLI.

 - The Windows binary can be also executed in Linux or MacOS using the Mono runtime.

-The *src* has been refactored in order to be cross-platform and compiled with [Mono](https://www.mono-project.com/).
+The *src* has been refactored in order to be cross-platform and compatible with [Mono](https://www.mono-project.com/) compilation.
 It also can be compiled for x86 architectures.

+To compile the code for Linux or MacOS, use the [mkbundle tool](https://www.mono-project.com/docs/tools+libraries/tools/mkbundle/)

 ### Binary password